-- An Environmental Science major with emphasis in Biology for students with broad interests in environmental science careers.
+- An environmental health and conservation—one health track major for students with interests in environmental science careers.

 - A biotechnology minor that is designed to integrate well with a major in biology, biochemistry, chemical engineering, or computer science/informatics.
 This minor is also a great fit for students interested in careers in genetic counseling or patent law.

 - A biology minor that prepares students for careers involving collaborations with biologists.